Martin James has been a Consultant Hepatologist & Gastroenterologist at Nottingham University Hospitals NHS Trust since September 2008.

 From 2014-2018 he has been clinical lead for Gastroenterology and Hepatology and is an active clinical researcher and is one of the principal investigators in the National Institute of Health Biomedical Research Unit at Nottingham Digestive Diseases Centre, Nottingham.

-Dr James sees and treats both NHS and private patients at the Nottingham NHS Treatment Centre.
+Dr James sees and treats NHS patients at the Nottingham NHS Treatment Centre.

 British Society of Gastroenterology (BSG)